RevenueCat/purchases-android/migrations/v6-MIGRATION.md

 When passing a `Package` or `StoreProduct` to `purchase()`, the SDK will use the following logic to choose which [SubscriptionOption] to purchase:
 *   - Filters out offers with "rc-ignore-default-offer" tag
-*   - Uses [SubscriptionOption] WITH longest free trial or cheapest first phase
+*   - Uses [SubscriptionOption] with the longest free trial or cheapest first phase
 *   - Falls back to use base plan

 For more control, create your `PurchaseParams.Builder` with the desired `SubscriptionOption`.